KishorKumar15007/Smartsense/README.md

 ## 📈 AQI Calculation Logic

 AQI is calculated using Indian breakpoint interpolation logic.

+Note: AQI is calculated using PM2.5 and PM10 only.
+Other pollutants are not included in this implementation.

 The final AQI value is:
 AQI = max(AQI_PM2.5, AQI_PM10)